schappim/mBot-Gitbook/section-1-chapter-4-attaching-the-mcore-to-the-chassis.md

 \[Image 1.4.2: Attach the battery pack to the top of the mBot chassis\]

-Route the cables so that the battery cable comes out of the back of the mBot, the cables from the motors and line follower module to the right \(as you are observing the mBot from the front\), and the cable from the distance module to the left.
+Route the cables so that the battery cable comes out of the back of the mBot, the cables from the motors and line-follower module to the right \(as you are observing the mBot from the front\), and the cable from the distance module to the left.

 ![](/assets/2017-03-15_14-26-09.png)